 CLICK THE IMAGE BELOW TO WATCH THE VIDEO

-To study Design and Technology at Bilborough, you need a grade 6 or higher in GCSE Design & Technology, or a qualification to the same grading standard in an engineering based subject.
-GCSE Maths at grade 5, as applied KS4 maths is a key component of the A Level Design & Technology course.
+To study Product Engineering and Design at Bilborough, you need a grade 6 or higher in GCSE Design & Technology, or a qualification to the same grading standard in an engineering based subject.
+GCSE Maths at grade 5, as applied KS4 maths is a key component of the A Level Product Engineering and Design course.
 To succeed, you will need a genuine interest in design and practical applications and be confident in sketching and manufacturing.

-We offer 16 maximum places to study Design and Technology at Bilborough College.
+We offer 16 maximum places to study Product Engineering and Design at Bilborough College.
 Should applications exceed the maximum, we ask students to showcase their work in the form of a GCSE Portfolio, or other relevant work they have completed.
 We rank all submissions and offer places based on this rank order.
 We will offer alternative courses, such as Art, or Electronics to students who are unsuccessful.
 It is not first come first serve, and more information will be emailed in due course.

-Click the link to view the Design and Technology Leaflet for all course information.
+Click the link to view the Product Engineering and Design Leaflet for all course information.

 To see what sort of activities we get up to take a look through our twitter feed @fernwooddt